GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 ## Provide user support

 To ensure the best user experience and build a great extension it's important to collect, evaluate, and follow-up on user feedback.
+You can manage your extension's user feedback in two ways:

+- By using the built in CWS User Support tab, or
+- By using a dedicated support site.

+Users will be able to communicate with you using the **Support** Tab of your store item.

+{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/OBDYk7n5dBcaqs3z1HtL.png", alt="Store item Support tab", width="800", height="121" %}

+### Using the User Support tab {: #user-support-tab }

-You can do so by enabling user feedback in the CWS dashboard Account setting page.
+First, you must enable user feedback in the developer console Account setting page.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/ArMfJztL1OlP6UektUwb.png", alt="Enable User Feedback Support tab", width="800", height="185" %}

-Users will be able to ask questions, request features and report bugs in the **Support** Tab of your store item.

-{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/OBDYk7n5dBcaqs3z1HtL.png", alt="Store item Support tab", width="800", height="121" %}

-There are two ways in which you can manage your extension's user feedback.

-### Using the User Support tab

 In the **User Support** Tab of the developer console you can view, respond and manage user feedback.
 Use the **Type** dropdown to filter user input by